coq/coq/doc/sphinx/practical-tools/utilities.rst

 example, this allows to pass the two-word option ``-w all`` (see :ref:`command line options <command-line-options>`).

+Note that it is mandatory to specify a ``-R/-Q`` flag for your project, so its modules are properly qualified.
+Omitting it will generate object files that are not usable except for expert cases.

 CoqIDE, Proof-General and VSCoq all understand ``_CoqProject`` files and can be used to invoke Coq with the desired options.